Large Salem Sets Avoiding Nonlinear Configurations: Applications of our Results

-\begin{remark} For \emph{particular} linear patterns, it is certainly possible to improve the result of Theorem \ref{dDimensionalKornerResult}.
-For instance, Schmerkin \cite{Schmerkin} constructed a set $E \subset \TT$ with $\fordim(E) = 1$ which contains no three numbers forming an arithmetic progression.
-Liang and Pramanik \cite{LiangPramanik} constructed, for any finite family of translation-invariant linear functions $\{ f_i \}$, a set $E \subset \TT$ with $\fordim(E) = 1$ such that for distinct $x_1,\dots,x_n \in E$, $f_i(x_1,\dots,x_n) \neq 0$.
+Liang and Pramanik \cite{LiangPramanik} generalized this technique by constructing, for any finite family of translation-invariant linear functions $\{ f_i \}$, a set $E \subset \TT$ with $\fordim(E) = 1$ such that for distinct $x_1,\dots,x_n \in E$, and any index $i$, $f_i(x_1,\dots,x_n) \neq 0$.
 This same paper even constructs a set with Fourier dimension close to one avoiding an uncountable family of translation-invariant linear functions, though only those that are of a very special form.
-The advantage of Theorem \ref{dDimensionalKornerResult} is that it applies to a very general family of uncountably many linear equations, though one does not obtain a tight Fourier dimension bound compared to the results of \cite{LiangPramanik} and \cite{Schmerkin}. \end{remark}
+The advantage of Theorem \ref{dDimensionalKornerResult} is that it applies to a very general family of uncountably many linear equations, though one does not obtain as high a Fourier dimension bound as those obtained in \cite{LiangPramanik} and \cite{Schmerkin}.
+Nonetheless, though we construct sets of dimension $d/(n-1)$, we still remain quite far away from the best known upper bound $2d/n$ of the Fourier dimension of a set avoiding general integer linear equations. \end{remark}

-The arguments in this paper are heavily inspired by the techniques of \cite{Korner2}, but augmented with some more robust probabilistic concentration inequalities and stationary phase techniques, which enables us to push the results of \cite{Korner2} to a much more general family of patterns.
-In particular, Theorem \ref{thirdTheorem} shows that the results of that paper do not depend on the rich arithmetic structure of the equation $m_1x_1 + \dots + m_nx_n = 0$, but rather only on a simple translation invariance property of the pattern.
+The arguments in this paper are heavily inspired by the techniques of \cite{Korner2}, but augmented with some more robust probabilistic concentration inequalities and oscillatory integral techniques, which enables us to push the results of \cite{Korner2} to a much more general family of patterns.
+In particular, Theorem \ref{thirdTheorem} shows that the results of that paper do not depend on the rich arithmetic structure of the equation $m_1x_1 + \dots + m_nx_n = 0$, but rather only on a very weak translation invariance property of the pattern.
 We are unable to close the gap between the upper bound $2d/n$ of sets avoiding $n$-variable linear equations for $n \geq 3$, which would seem to require utilizing the full linear nature of the equations involved much more heavily than the very weak linearity assumption that Theorem \ref{dDimensionalKornerResult} requires.